0714424507/phase-0-completing-assignments-learn-lab-gem/README.md

 ### A Quick Note on Organizing Work on Your Machine

-Through this course, you will be downloading many assignments, so it is important to take a moment now to think about how you'll organize this work on your computer.
+Through this course, you will be downloading many assignments, so it is. important to take a moment now to think about how you'll organize this work on your computer.
 You are welcome to do what you like, but we recommend setting up a directory where you can keep all of your work for this course.